darcy-stubbins/final-year-project-api-v2/README.md

 );

 ```
-__To populate the database tables with 'dummy' information, run the following query in MeowSQL:__
+__To populate the database tables with 'dummy' information, run the following query:__

 ```
 INSERT INTO users (user_name, user_email, user_password)